ronin1/fastapi-template/README.md

 You can now attach a debugger break point on the health check endpoint located in `api/main.py` (or `worker/main.py`; search for `@app.get("/")`).
 Make a simple API request via curl: `curl 'localhost:8000/color'`.
 Your vs code deugger should pause on your break point.
 Both containers can be attached to at once!

+Local `./api`, `./worker`, & `./shared_lib` is mounted in the launched docker containers.
+Changes made locally via VsCode or directly within the container will modify the same files (locally).
+If you need to install `ipdb`, you can do so by uncommenting the line in `./debug_requirements.txt`

+**NOTE:**

-**NOTE:** `make debug` by default does not pause the container and wait for a debugger to be attached.
+- `make debug` by default does not pause the container and wait for a debugger to be attached.
 If you need this behavior, simply edit `.env` file and toggle the following env vars for the appropriate container.
+- Runing in container debug mode will also persists Redis & Postgres data.
+In all other mode all database data are not kept on container exit with `make stop`

 ```env
 # set value to 1 if you want these container to wait for an attach debugger before starting via: make debug